Fo Guang Shan Monastery: History

 In 1967, Hsing Yun purchased more than 30 hectares in Dashu Township, Kaohsiung County as the site for the construction of a monastery.
 The groundbreaking ceremony was held on 16 May 1967.

 Fo Guang Shan has undertaken many construction projects, including university buildings, shrines, and a cemetery.
 In 1975, Fo Guang Shan's 36-metre tall statue of Amitābha Buddha was consecrated.
 In 1981, 15 years after its establishment, the Great Hero Hall was built.
 During these times, many other Fo Guang Shan temples outside the order's mother monastery were also built.

 In May 1997, Hsing Yun announced that he would close the mountain gate of Fo Guang Shan to the general public.
 His reason in closing the monastery was to give monastics the cloistered atmosphere they need for their Buddhist practice.
 In practice, many Chinese monasteries have also closed their mountain gates to give a cloistered atmosphere to the temple residents.
 At the end of 2000, then President Chen Shui-bian of the Republic of China and government officials from Kaohsiung visited Fo Guang Shan, bringing with them the wish from their constituents that Fo Guang Shan reopen its mountain gate.
 After due consideration, Fo Guang Shan decided to reopen the monastery to some extent, thereby providing the public a place to practice Pure Land Buddhism.

+The monastery hosted the First International Dialogue for Buddhist and Christian Nuns from 14-19 October 2018.
+This conference, organised together with the Dicastery for Interreligious Dialogue, the DIMMID and several other organisations, brought together 70 Buddhist and Christian nuns under the theme of "Active Contemplation and Contemplation in Action".